uptane/deployment-considerations/repositories.md

 * receive a link to a Timestamp metadata file in return (step 4)
 * download associated files (step 5).

-The API MAY require authentication, depending on the OEM’s requirements.
+The API MAY require authentication, depending on the OEM's requirements.

 #### Sending an update